Education in India

 • A margin of at least 3 cm shall be left on all sides.

-• The content of the Project Work or dissertation be either in legible hand written or typed/printed in 1.5 spaces.
+• The content of the Project Work or dissertation is either in legible handwritten or typed/printed in 1.5 spaces.

 The Project Work or the dissertation or report is excepted to:

-(i) have an appropriate title, which reflects the basic thrust of the topic,
+(i) Have an appropriate title, that reflects the basic thrust of the topic,

-(ii) brief discussion on the subject matter which relates to the topic,
+(ii) a brief discussion on the subject matter which relates to the topic,

 (iv) reliance on the opinion of well-regarded scholars (all sources must be duly credited) published in books or in academic journals,